-The only way external processes can change the level is by changing a reservoir’s inflow or e-time.
-Therefore, the Physics model’s inflow and e-time INCLUDE ALL THE EFFECTS OF EXTERNAL PROCESSES on the level of carbon in a reservoir.
+The only way external processes can change a reservoir’s level is by changing the reservoir’s inflow, outflow, or e-time.
+Therefore, the Physics model INCLUDES ALL EFFECTS OF EXTERNAL PROCESSES (chemical, biological, etc.) on the level of carbon in a reservoir.

 The Physics model rides above chemical processes.
 Chemical processes can change reservoir levels only by changing inflow, outflow, or e-time, which the Physics model includes.